ukparliament/weeknotes.data-search/16/index.md

 ### What's Samu reading?

-Samu read [The Hollow Men II: Some reflections on Westminster and Whitehall dysfunction](https://dominiccummings.com/2014/10/30/the-hollow-men-ii-some-reflections-on-westminster-and-whitehall-dysfunction/) by Dominic Cummings.
-He wasn't quite convinced that Dominic could be described as a sober critic, but thought the writing was good and eerily relevant to our work life.
-E.g. "This connection between core skills and the nightmare world of 'HR' is vital but practically ignored in all analyses of the civil service [...]"

-He also read the [Programmers' Handbook for Manchester Electronic Computer Mark II](http://www.alanturing.net/turing_archive/archive/m/m01/M01-001.html) by Alan Turing (though not all of it), which he found fascinating.
+Samu read the [Programmers' Handbook for Manchester Electronic Computer Mark II](http://www.alanturing.net/turing_archive/archive/m/m01/M01-001.html) by Alan Turing (though not all of it), which he found fascinating.
 It shows that iterative development was not invented recently: "At the time of writing, comparatively little programming has been done with the Mark II machine.
 It is hoped to issue supplements consisting of particular routines from time to time."
 Samu has the feeling it explains why we use the slash (/) so extensively in computing.
 Turing chose / to stand for the 00000 teleprinter code, which means "no effect".
 You can imagine lots of all-zero sequences in machine code.
 There's also a [transcript here](http://curation.cs.manchester.ac.uk/computer50/www.computer50.org/kgill/mark1/RobertTau/turing.html).

 ### Things that caught our eye